t3-team/turiyasills-docs-forked/docs/features/analytics.md

 --

 # Cumulative Skill Gap Analysis Report
+(explained with an example of skill gap analysis of Full Stack Developer Assessment)

 1. **Full Stack Developer Assessment**
    - **Purpose**: To provide an overview of the full-stack developer performance during the specified time period.